Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 If you prefer to see 3 of the major temples during a guided temple tour, you can book the following temple tour which includes Wat Traimit, Wat Pho, and Wat Arun

-3. Eat your way through Bangkok’s street food
+3. Eat your way through Bangkok’s street food scene

 TIP | While indulging in Bangkok’s street food, it’s essential to keep an eye out for cleanliness and hygiene.
 Look for stalls with long queues, as they often indicate popularity and quality.
 Go where the locals go ;).
 Additionally, ensure that the food is cooked fresh and piping hot before devouring it.